Home » How to Celebrate National Volunteer Week in 2022

-But things look a bit different in 2021, and many programs are still operating according to COVID-19 restrictions.
 So we’ve compiled ideas for celebrating a virtual National Volunteer Week (and month)–without missing out on the good feelings and community engagement opportunities.

 Before we jump into our recommendations for a virtual Volunteer Week, let’s review what a “typical” volunteer month or week may look like for volunteer programs.

 Here’s the lowdown on all things Volunteer Week and Volunteer Month.

 National Volunteer Week is a time to celebrate volunteers, recognize their impact, and encourage volunteerism in our communities.

 National Volunteer Week was established in 1974 by the United States government.
 Today, the holiday is organized by Points of Light, the world’s largest organization dedicated to volunteer service.
 Community-based organizations across the country celebrate National Volunteer Week as a way to recognize “the power of volunteers to tackle society’s greatest challenges.”